berezovskyi-oleksandr/collectd/README.md

-# Docker Image for Collectd
+# Docker Image for Collectd for IoT

+Supports only MQTT

 To be used with InfluxDB and Grafana, e.g. standalone: